-Turn up your nose to the likes of Ikea, Fantastic or Freedom Furniture and Domain because the sophisticated gentleman, the glorious bastard, the suave don, cannot (and will not), surround himself and his abode with anything less than the best, most unique pieces of furniture available.
+Turn up your nose to the likes of Ikea, Fantastic or Freedom Furniture and Domain because the sophisticated gentleman, the glorious bastard, the suave don, cannot (and will not), surround himself and his abode with anything less than the best, most unique pieces of furniture available from Sydney’s best stores.

 Sydney is certainly regarded as a stylish city.
-With some of fashion’s elite having their own boutique stores and menswear shops lining the streets of the CBD, it goes to show just how seriously Sydneysiders take design and style.
+With some of men’s fashion brand’s elite having their own boutique stores and menswear shops lining the streets of the CBD, it goes to show just how seriously Sydneysiders take design and style.

 The team at DMARGE has pounded the pavement to bring you the best Sydney furniture stores for all your sofa, chairs and table needs.